PRQL/dbt-prql/README.md

 Currently this is new, but fairly feature-complete.
 It's enthusiastically supported — if there are any problems, please open an issue.

-Note that we need to release a new `pyprql` version for this plugin to pass jinja expressions through, which we'll do in the next couple of days.

 ## How does it work?

 It's some dark magic, unfortunately.